-- Glue the inside loop of corks to the wire frame.
-(First to second wire.)
+- Glue the inside loop of corks to the wire frame – inside to second wire.
 Let it set for about 10 -15 minutes.

 - Glue the wine corks, mushroom cap side up, to the wire frame middle section.

-- Fill in the gaps with the purple and green fake grape vines.
+- Fill in the gaps with foliage, flowers or grape vines.
 Let it set for 10 minutes.

 Be generous with the glue as you can cover the blobs with the vines.
 If you are using the burlap ribbon, keep the glue beads steady to avoid unsightly globs; the direct to wire frame application is more forgiving.
 Once you finish, flip it over and glue any loose components.
 My wreath held up for five years, and I had to fix pieces only after it fell from its peg.